 Pros: If you have a project that requires you to stick to a very strict budget and timeline, this is the best option for you.
 Examples of projects that require lean processes include manufacturing cars, technology products, and anything that requires the physical output of a product.
 (Consumer products)

 Cons: Lean processes tend to treat every part of the project as the same.
 This means that if there are/is a part (s) that doesn’t require oversight, you could end up in a mess.
 What we mean by this is every single person involved must be informed that the project is lean.
 If anyone slips up, there will be deficiencies.

 PRINCE2 (Projects in a Controlled Environment)

-This is another methodology that you may come across quite often because it is is the most commonly used around the world as it is designed to be suited to any project in any industry.
+This is another methodology that you may come across quite often because it is the most commonly used around the world as it is designed to be suited to any project in any industry.
 Created by the Uk Government in 1989, it is also the most strict project management methodology out there.
-PRINCE2 emphasises working in sprints, but instead of breaking down a project into small sprints, it break it down into a few large parts and treats every part as a sprint.
+PRINCE2 emphasizes working in sprints, but instead of breaking down a project into small sprints, it breaks it down into a few large parts and treats every part as a sprint.

 Pros and Cons of PRINCE2